 are required for best accuracy.

-coincide with the zero and maximum deflection points,
+coincide with the zero and maximum de-flection points, (Figure 5);

-and one expressed as the same percent of scale length.
-In either case
+scale reading, and one expressed as the same percent of scale length.
+In either

-adjusted to some definite value of voltage, current, or power.
+question is properly adjusted to some definite value of voltage, current, or power.

 tip from one end to the line at center scale.